Causal Transfer in Medical Image Analysis: Applications

 \subsubsection{Federated and Privacy-Preserving Causal Frameworks}

 Recent advances in explainable and federated medical image analysis illustrate how CTL can be operationalised as a security mechanism.
 Mu et al. \cite{mu2024explainable} integrated CTL into a federated learning framework enhanced with blockchain verification.
 In their design, causal graphs trace dependencies among local model updates, enabling the identification of anomalous or malicious contributions during aggregation.
 Coupled with the immutable record of the data provenance on the blockchain, this approach protects both the confidentiality and the integrity of reasoning in collaborative diagnostic models.
-Such architectures demonstrate how CTL and cryptographic assurance can work in complementary ways, with encryption protecting data and causality safeguarding understanding \cite{pissanetzky2016future, rawal2025causality}.
+Such architectures suggest that security in medical imaging should protect both data access and the integrity of interpretation, with causal reasoning supporting trustworthy, explainable, and semantically coherent decisions \cite{pissanetzky2016future, rawal2025causality}.

-This form of explainability further enhances the resilience of the system.
-Conventional explainable AI techniques highlight correlated regions in medical images that influence a prediction, but cannot determine whether those regions genuinely cause the outcome.
+This form of explainability further enhances the system's resilience.
+Conventional explainable AI techniques highlight regions in medical images that correlate with a prediction, but cannot determine whether those regions genuinely cause the outcome.
 CTL, on the contrary, evaluates the effect of deliberate, hypothetical changes, asking whether altering a feature would change the diagnosis \cite{pearl2000causality}.
 This ability to reason about interventions provides transparency that is both clinically meaningful and security-relevant, because a model’s explanation that relies on artefacts that should not affect a diagnosis can indicate possible manipulation or bias \cite{mu2024explainable}.

 At the data level, CTL also provides a novel route to privacy protection.
 Tian et al. \cite{tian2022confoundergan} introduced ConfounderGAN, which deliberately introduces a causal confounder to disrupt the learnable relationships between images and their diagnostic labels.
 The result is a set of visually authentic images that remain usable for legitimate clinical viewing but are unlearnable to unauthorised models.
-This causal disruption functions as a form of semantic encryption, where sensitive information is protected not only through cryptography but also by concealing the causal pathways through which it could be inferred.
+This causal disruption serves as a form of semantic encryption, in which sensitive information is protected not only by cryptography but also by concealing the causal pathways by which it could be inferred.